alikhere/project-microcks/deployment/cloud-providers/  aws/keycloak-installation.md

 - Go to the `Credentials` tab, set a `password`, and save it.

 🎉 Congratulations!
 You have successfully deployed Keycloak on AWS Elastic Kubernetes Service (EKS) with AWS Aurora (PostegreSQL) Database.

----

-## 🤝 Community Contributions

-We welcome community contributions to enhance this guide and keep it up to date with best practices.

-Whether you're an experienced DevOps engineer, a security enthusiast, or someone passionate about documentation, your input can make this deployment guide even more valuable for the community.

-### Areas Where You Can Contribute:

-- 🔐 **Security Improvements** – Replace hardcoded credentials with secure secret management (e.g., AWS Secrets Manager).
-- 🏗️ **Infrastructure as Code** – Convert manual steps into Terraform, AWS CDK, or CloudFormation modules.
-- 📈 **Observability Enhancements** – Add integration guidance for monitoring tools like Prometheus, Grafana, or AWS CloudWatch.
-- ⚙️ **Helm Configuration Tuning** – Suggest production-optimized values or best practices for Keycloak.
-- 🌐 **High Availability** – Propose improvements for multi-AZ setups or failover strategies.
-- 🌍 **Localization** – Translate this guide into other languages for broader accessibility.
-- 🤖 **Automation Scripts** – Provide shell or Python scripts to automate key deployment steps.

-If you’d like to contribute, please open a [Pull Request](https://github.com/microcks/community/tree/main/install/aws) or file an [Issue](https://github.com/microcks/community/issues) with your suggestions.

-Together, we can make this deployment guide more reliable, secure, and accessible to everyone.

----